agilosoftware/objeq/doc/Reference.md

 Before diving in deep, we should define some of the terms that will be used throughout this section:

 ### Source Set
 An array used as the source of queried data.
 As Queries may be chained, a Result Set may also serve as a Source Set.
-The Items of a Source Set will be Decorated by objeq in order to allow dynamic querying of modified data.

-### Decorated
-Any Arrays or Objects that objeq encounters while processing dynamic Queries will be Decorated.
-What this means is that the library will replace certain Properties and methods with wrapper functions such that changes can be observed. (see Decoration Notes)

 ### Working Set
 The Working Set is a set of Items based on the original Source Set.
 It is a temporary container, and at any point in time may be in various states of sorting or refinement.